Formation

 Join the Bordeaux School of Economics of the University of Bordeaux (BSE)!

 Bordeaux School of Economics is a joint research unit of the University of Bordeaux, CNRS and INRAE.
 This laboratory constitutes one of the main French research centers in economics and aims to contribute significantly to major contemporary societal issues.
+BxSE aims to increase its visibility vis-à-vis the societal sphere, to strengthen its attractiveness for external researchers and PhD students and to instill a high-level interdisciplinary research dynamic.

-# Modelling of individual housing decisions
+1. Modeling of individual housing decisions

-You will ensure a better understanding of the interaction between housing markets and inequalities, depending on the type of insurance and prevention/protection efforts available.
+This task aims to obtain a better understanding of the interaction between housing markets and inequalities, depending on the type of insurance and prevention/protection efforts available.

 This analysis may give rise to forecasts concerning the impact of insurance on the housing market.

-# Design of a hybrid incentive between public solidarity and private financial insurance
+2. Design of a hybrid incentive between public solidarity and private financial insurance

 - Risk preferences [Economics of Risk and Uncertainty, Experimental Economics]